sogood99/ano-poke/README.md

 - Observation thoughts:

-  - For each pokemon, 18 dim for pokemon type (one hot), 6 for base stats, 2 for HP and current hp percent (total 26 per mon)
+  - For each pokemon, 18 dim for pokemon type (one hot), 6 for base stats, 2 for HP and current hp percent, 2 for status, 1 for if active (total 29 per mon)
+  - For enemy pokemon, 18 dim for pokemon type, 2 for health and health percentage, 2 for status, 1 for if active (total 23)
   - For current pokemon, 1 more for if it is dynamaxed (total 1)
-  - For enemy pokemon, 18 dim for pokemon type, 2 for health and health percentage and 1 if dynamaxed (total 21)
   - $7*2$ more slots for self and enemy current pokemon boosts (total 14)
   - For each available moves, needs 18 for type, 1 for base attack, 3 for move type (physical, special, status), 1 for if inflicts status, 7 for self boost 7 for enemy boost.
 Each available move has possible secondary effects, take the one with highest probability and 1 slot for status, 7 for self boost and 7 for enemy boost (total 52 per move)
-  - All in all, totals to $6*26+1+21+14+4*52=404$ input dimensions.
+  - All in all, totals to $6*29+6*23+1+14+4*52=535$ input dimensions.

 - Reward thoughts: